Switzerland's Identity Card: A world pioneer

 Polycarbonate's durability allows for the production of identity documents with a guaranteed lifespan of ten years.
 Polycarbonate documents are available without a chip module or with a contact-based, contactless or dual interface.

-Recent innovations, such as color laser-printing and enhanced visual and tactile effects, are giving government authorities and national printers additional opportunities to consider this enhanced polycarbonate environment for their document projects seriously.
+Recent innovations, such as colour laser-printing and enhanced visual and tactile effects, are giving government authorities and national printers additional opportunities to seriously consider this enhanced polycarbonate environment for their document projects.

 Polycarbonate expertise